 The following table contains information regarding the beneficial ownership of each person or entity that is known by the Company to be the beneficial owner of more than 5% of the Company's outstanding Common Stock.
-Such information is based solely upon information provided to the Company by such owners' required SEC filings on Schedule 13G.
-Beneficial ownership is measured against the Company's total shares outstanding as of January 7, 2015.
+Such information is based solely upon information provided to the Company by such owners' required SEC filings, including Schedules 13F and 13D.
+Beneficial ownership is measured against the Company's total shares outstanding reported as of December 11, 2015 (33,971,483 shares of Common Stock).